-In the opinion of the governors, the College complies with the spirit of the AoC Code of Good Governance (March 2015).
+In the opinion of the governors, the College complies with the spirit of the AoC Code of Good Governance, and has adopted the AoC Senior Postholders' Remuneration Code.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.